skr0x1c0/portal/README.md

 # Title

-A malicious application can bypass read only or write only restriction enforced on a file by file system
+Vulnerability in WebDAV kernel extension may allow a malicious application to bypass read only or write only restriction enforced on a file by file system

 # Summary